antaldaniel/dataandlyrics/content/post/2021-12-03-rec_to_play/index.md

-+++
+---
-title = "From Play to Rec"
+title: "From Play to Rec"
-subtitle = "Jeremy Dunne and the Open Studio Sessions in France" date = 2021-12-03T14:00:00+01:00 lastmod = 2021-12-03T14:00:00+01:00 draft = false
+subtitle: "Jeremy Dunne and the Open Studio Sessions in France"
+date: 2021-12-03T14:00:00+01:00
+lastmod: 2021-12-03T14:00:00+01:00
+draft: false

-authors = ["daniel_antal"]
+authors: ["daniel_antal"]

-tags = ["JUMP Europen Music Market Accelerator", "record shops", "recording", "independent labels"]
+tags: ["JUMP Europen Music Market Accelerator", "record shops", "recording", "independent labels"]

-summary = "Jeremy Dunne is the founder of the French Open Studio Sessions, which allows artists to open up in front of a very restricted audience and show themselves from a creative and working perspective---during they are producing a recorded performance."
+summary: "Jeremy Dunne is the founder of the French Open Studio Sessions, which allows artists to open up in front of a very restricted audience and show themselves from a creative and working perspective---during they are producing a recorded performance."

 # Featured image
-[image]
+image:
   # Caption (optional)
-  caption = "Jeremy Dunne recroding in The Walrus.
+  caption: "Jeremy Dunne recroding in The Walrus.
 Photo: Daniel Antal"

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = "Center"
+  focal_point: "Center"

   # Show image only in page previews?
-  preview_only = false
+  preview_only: false

-+++
+---

 *We met in the [JUMP European Music Market Accelerator](https://www.jumpmusic.eu/) in spring, but for me, your project became clear when I saw your demonstration in [The Walrus Record Store](https://the-walrus.fr/record-store-paris-walrus/) in Paris, during the [MaMA showcase festival](https://www.mamafestival.com/en/).
 I love record stores - I used to have a collection of CDs, and my father a collection of vinyl’s.
 Are record store’s important locations in your project?
 Do you have a favorite record shop?*